How to Create Daily Rituals That Actually Stick

 Daily rituals work through habit loops: a cue starts the action, the behavior follows, and some reward or reinforcement makes repetition more likely.
 In plain language, your brain learns, “When this happens, I do that.”

-A cue can be brushing your teeth, closing a laptop, sitting in a bus seat, or turning off a bedside lamp.
+A cue can be rinsing a mug, setting down a guitar pick, hearing rain tap the glass, or clipping a pen to a hospital clipboard.
 Existing actions are useful because they already happen.
 You are not asking your day to make space from nothing.

 Missed Tuesday?
 Return Wednesday.